paperboatcc/fasmga.old/README.md

 We do not use annoying ads on our website home or redirect page.
 There's always **nothing else** between **you and your link**.

-You can, optionally, choose to display a small, skippable ad on the redirect page of any of your links, to help support us.
-We will never apply this setting without your consent.

 <h4 align="center">
   Simple
 </h4>

 Fasm.ga is, and forever will be, extremely simple and straightforward to use.
-Fundamentally, it's __just__ a URL shortener.™ It doesn't need a page-tall hero talking about how awesome we are with 10 different buttons and redirect links to other pages stating how awesome we are and then the part where you get to use it.
+Fundamentally, it's __just__ a URL shortener.
+It doesn't need a page-tall hero talking about how awesome we are with 10 different buttons and redirect links to other pages stating how awesome we are and then the part where you get to use it.

 <h4 align="center">
   Secure